mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 ### 2.2 Naming of Environments – Flexible Environments in Mendix Cloud v4 {#naming}

-If you are the [Technical Contact](/developerportal/collaborate/app-roles/#technical-contact) of the app, you can rename the environments as you wish.
+If you are the [Technical Contact](/developerportal/collaborate/app-roles/#technical-contact) of the app, you can rename the environments.

 To rename the environment, follow these steps: